moshell-lang/moshell/README.md

 # Moshell
-moshell is a modern shell scripting language with a static typesystem.
+Moshell is a modern shell scripting language with a static typesystem.

 This repository hosts the source code of the interpreter and standard library.

-the moshell project is currently under development and thus have simple / partial features.
+The moshell project is currently under development and thus have simple / partial features.

 ## examples
-here's some bash vs moshell comparisons
+Here's some bash vs moshell comparisons

 ### Iterating over arguments
 bash